“…whose expressiveness and delicacy brought a quite sensational quality, and a magic to every passage that she sang…”

 Gabriella Liandu

-The artist made her Jazz debut at Cheltenham Jazz Festival in 2021, after selling out Eastside Jazz Club for her self-produced ‘Gabriella Liandu Presents: Juntos A La Par.
+The artist made her Jazz debut at Cheltenham Jazz Festival in 2021, after selling out Eastside Jazz Club for her self-produced ‘Gabriella Liandu Presents: Juntos A La Par’.
 She has since formed her own ensembles, performing original works and arrangements around the country and internationally.
 She was the soloist for ‘Music of the Unseen’, a UK tour of music scored for voice and orchestra by composer Bobbie-Jane Gardner and filmmaker B+ celebrating composer-arrangers Charles Stepney and David Axelrod.
 She took to the stage in another orchestral-vocal project, this time a concert entirely of her own material in collaboration with University of Birmingham Jazz Orchestra.
 Demonstrating her true versatility, she then returned to Cheltenham Jazz Festival in 2024 for a sold out solo show, and shortly after performed the role of Dalinda in ‘Titus L'Empereur’ at the Händel-Festspiele Halle with Opera Settecento.

-Committed to community outreach, Gabriella works with Vache Baroque bringing music into schools, and with English National Opera bringing opera-making workshops to under-served areas.
+Additionally, she works with Vache Baroque bringing music into schools, and with English National Opera bringing opera-making workshops to under-served areas.

-“…I enjoy experiencing music in different ways through the exploration of various styles; You have all the power to unlock different parts of your voice and you can do with it what you choose…”
+“…You have all the power to unlock different parts of your voice and you can do with it what you choose…”

-G x
+— G x

 © Gabriella Liandu 2025